leonhma/python-package-automation/README.md

 ## Automatic unittesting

 * If you're familiar with the python testing framework `unittest`, this is for you.
 * Write your test like you normally would.
 With every push, your tests are run against the code you wrote.
-If your project depends on libraries, you can add a `requirements.txt` file, or just let `setup.py` do it's thing.
+If your project depends on libraries, you can add a `requirements.txt` file at the root level, or just let `setup.py` do it's thing.

 ## Some extra stuff

 * Tests are automatically skipped if no tests are found
 * Tests have to be in files following the pattern `test*.py`
+* If the code changes are from a pull-request, a comment in the discussion about the test results will be made